 Student Life and Activities

-We have a large graduate student room in the department where graduates have their own private desk and access to the internet from their desk or from a bank of common computers in the room.
-Common printing capability and telephone access is provided as well.
+One factor often appreciated by our graduate and undergraduate students is the close student/faculty relationships.
+Being a medium-sized university and school allows much camaraderie among the students themselves and with their advisors.
+In Food Science and Human Nutrition friendships are built.
+This team attitude and camaraderie are exemplified by faculty and staff with support and encouragement edifying the students allowing for greater success.
+We have a large graduate student room in Hitchner Hall where students have their own desk and access to the internet from their desk or from a bank of common computers.
+Common printing capability and telephone access are provided as well.
 Students often take courses together and interact for studying.
-Our graduate classes are small (often 5-10 students) which allows for much student/faculty interaction for learning.
+Our graduate classes are small (often 10-15 students) which allows for much student/faculty interaction for learning.

-All new undergraduate students are first advised by the Undergraduate Coordinator, Dr. Susan Sullivan.
-In the spring of the students’ first year in the program, they are assigned to a new academic advisor in the department.
+New undergraduate students are first advised by the Undergraduate Coordinator, Dr. Mona Therrien.
+In the spring of the students’ first year in the program, they are assigned to a new academic advisor in the concentration.
 Students may request a different advisor at any time.
 Undergraduate students meet with their advisors at least once per semester to plan courses for the following semester and as needed for other issues that may arise.

-New graduate students are appointed an advisor by the Graduate Coordinator, Dr. Denise Skonberg when they are admitted to the Graduate School.
-Since the majority of graduate students are pursuing the thesis option, funding availability may limit the number graduate of students any one professor may advise.
+New graduate students are appointed an advisor when they are admitted to the Graduate School.
+Since many graduate students pursue the thesis option, funding availability may limit the number graduate of students any one faculty member may advise.

-The Department has two student-run clubs.
+There are two student-run clubs associated with the program in Food Science and Human Nutrition.
 Membership is open to any interested student.
 The Nutrition Club is focused on nutrition education and service activities.
-For more information, please contact club president Christina Marescia ( mailto:email@example.com) or club advisor Dr. Susan Sullivan (email firstname.lastname@example.org).
+For more information, please contact club president Matt Tully (firstname.lastname@example.org) or club advisor Dr. Susan Sullivan at email@example.com.
 The Food Science Club is an affiliate of the Institute of Food Technologists’ Student Association.
-The club advisor is Dr. Jason Bolton(email Jason.Bolton@maine.edu ).
-The coach for the IFT College Bowl team is Dr. Denise Skonberg.
-This year’s Food Science Club president is Rafael Garcia(email mailto:email@example.com).
+The club advisor is Dr. Jason Bolton(firstname.lastname@example.org).
+This year’s Food Science Club president is Courtney McCrodden Courtney.email@example.com The coach for the IFT College Bowl team is Dr. Denise Skonberg (firstname.lastname@example.org).
 Many other clubs are active on campus.
-The First Class system contains links to all clubs on campus.
+The First Class system contains links to all student organizations on campus.

-All FSN students, undergraduate and graduate, have the opportunity to participate in the two honor societies affiliated with the Department.
+FSN students, undergraduate and graduate, have the opportunity to participate in the honor society affiliated with Food Science and Human Nutrition.
 Dr. Adrienne White is the advisor for the Maine Alpha Beta Chapter of Kappa Omicron Nu.
 Monthly meetings are held.
-Dr. Alfred Bushway is the advisor for Phi Tau Sigma, the food science honor society.
-New members are invited to join these societies in the spring, based on their academic records.
+Students may invited to join this and other honor societies in the spring, based on their academic records.